Master of Computational Biology

 You'll take a customised first year based on your academic background, followed by a combination of core, elective and project subjects to suit your interests during your second and third years.

-If you already have a background in computational biology, you can get up to 1 year of advanced standing towards your Master of Computational Biology.
+If you already have a background in computational biology, you can gain up to 1 year of advanced standing towards your Master of Computational Biology.

 Located in the heart of the Melbourne Biomedical Precinct